Sections in this article:

 The integration of fractals into the arts not only showcases their aesthetic appeal but also highlights the intersection between mathematics, technology, and human creativity.
 It represents a fusion of science and artistry, where mathematical principles manifest in visually stunning and thought-provoking creations.

-In the same way that the choices made by the photographer show photography as an art-form, the specific aesthetic choices made from a vast array of possibilities are part of how mathematics becomes art.
+In the same way that the unique choices made by a photographer show that photography can be an art-form, the specific aesthetic choices made from a vast array of possibilities are part of how mathematics becomes art.

 Fractals continue to inspire artists to push the boundaries of creativity, providing a platform for experimentation and innovation across diverse artistic disciplines.
 Their beauty and complexity captivate audiences, fostering a deeper understanding and appreciation for the intricate patterns that exist within the natural world and within the realms of human imagination.